phentnil/employee-scheduling-system/README.md

 ### Schedule Requests

-Employees will be able to submit time-off requests for dates which are not included in published schedules.
+Employees will be able to place time-off requests for unpublished dates.
 After the manager publishes schedules, employees will be allowed to request schedule changes such as swapping shifts with another employee.
 Requests will alert the manager and supply options for responding to the request.

 ### Schedule Alerts

 The system will send alerts to any user where an action or request is relevant to them.
-If an employee creates a request for a day off on the published schedule, they will receive notification that the request was submitted, and the manager will receive an alert that they have a new request to review.
+If an employee creates a request for a day off on the published schedule, they will receive notification that the system received the request submission, and the manager will receive an alert that they have a new request to review.
 If an employee requests a shift swap with another employee, the other employee will also receive an alert of the request with options to either accept or reject the shift swap.
 The manager will be able to reject or accept the shift swap after the other employee has accepted and the manager is able to reject before the other employee responds.
-If the manager makes a change to a published schedule, the employees whose schedules were affected will also receive an alert of the change.
+If the manager makes a change to a published schedule, the affected employees will also receive an alert of the change.

 ### System API